-Financial Aid will cover a repeated course only when it is repeated to replace an unacceptable grade as determined by a specific course and/or program of study.
+Financial Aid may cover a repeated course only when it is repeated to replace an unacceptable grade as determined by a specific course and/or program of study.
+Students can speak with staff in the Financial Aid Office to discuss specific situations.

-When a student repeats a course at the same CCSNH institution, the grade achieved in the most recent attempt will be the grade used in the cGPA calculation.
+When a student repeats a course at RVCC, the grade achieved in the most recent attempt will be the grade used in the cGPA calculation.
 All previous grades will remain on the transcript but are not used in the cGPA calculation.
-Only those repeated courses completed at River Valley Community College will be used in the calculation of the cGPA; repeated courses completed at an institution outside of River Valley Community College and transferred into the student's college of matriculation will not be used in the calculation of the cGPA.
+Repeated courses completed at an institution outside of River Valley Community College and transferred in will not replace a previous grade or be used in the calculation of the cGPA.